kitnato/neverquest/Neverquest.md

 ##### Blacksmith

-Repair, dismantle and upgrade equipment.
+Repair, dismantle, craft and upgrade equipment.
+Requires coins as well as scrap and aether.

 ##### Alchemist